 Heart disease is the #1 killer in the US, and elevated cholesterol levels is thought to be a primary cause.
 This may explain why a plant-based diet, which is free of cholesterol and saturated animal fats, has been so successful in preventing and treating the disease (see here, here, here, here, and here).
-The evidence overwhelmingly shows that a plant-based diet may be protective against and even reverse heart disease.
+The balance of evidence suggests that a plant-based diet may not only protect against but even reverse heart disease (see here, here, here).
+Reversing heart disease is critical considering heart disease often starts in childhood.
+Heart disease was found to be almost non-existent in populations eating a diet centered around whole plant foods (see here and here).
+The arteries of those eating a plant-based diet have less atherosclerotic plaque than runners and than those on a low-carb diet.
+But if those adhering to a plant-based diet do not consume enough vitamin B12, they may negate the cardiovascular benefits.
 Plant foods are the only source of heart-healthy fiber , while animal-products are the only significant source of cholesterol (see here, here).
 In terms of target cholesterol level, it appears to be best to get as low as possible (see also here, here, here, here).

-There are certain plant foods which may be especially protective against heart disease, especially foods high in nitrates and antioxidants.
-These include greens such as kale, soy and other beans (see also here), nuts (including peanut butter), tea (especially green tea), flax seeds, whole grains, red rice, Ceylon cinnamon, coffee, cocoa (not chocolate), dried apples, Indian gooseberries (see also here), and golden raisins and currants.
+There are certain plant foods which may be especially protective against heart disease, especially foods high in nitrates and antioxidants (see also here) and potassium.
+These include greens such as kale, soy and other beans (see also here), nuts (see also here, here, here, including peanut butter), tea (especially green tea), flax seeds, whole grains, red rice, Ceylon cinnamon, coffee, cocoa (not chocolate), dark chocolate, dried apples (see also here), Indian gooseberries (see also here), golden raisins and currants, and some spices.
 For additional benefits, look to cooking some vegetables (see also here), exercising 1 hour each day, and sleeping 7 hours each night.

-To help out on the site, email firstname.lastname@example.org
+To help out on the site, please consider volunteering.